 Most of our clients are extremely health conscious and HATE to take pain killers.
 They will look for alternatives to prescription medication whenever they can, knowing that natural methods are often as effective and less harmful than the drugs handed out by their doctor.
-Today, we are going to talk about a “super-food” supplement that you can get from most supermarkets that may be MORE effective for back pain, disc bulges and sciatica than prescription medication.
+Today, we are going to talk about a “super-food” supplement with some interesting research to suggest that it may be MORE effective for back pain, disc bulges and sciatica than prescription medication.

 What’s the Problem with Pain Killers?